Project Management: The Gatekeeper’s Dilemma

 A good decision support package depends on several factors.
 This includes recommendations that are supported by verifiable evidence and good project definition.
 Project definition is determined by data validation, technical definition and execution planning.
 Additionally, DSPs need to be written with clear, specific and logical writing.
 It is imperative there be unbiased identification and evaluation of risks, constraints, assumptions and benefits related to commercial, economic, technical, health, safety and environmental and political variables.

 What Can Go Wrong?

-There are several reasons things can go wrong during a stage or phase of development: 1) the development process is not followed and shortcuts are taken, 2) Poor quality control of deliverables (due to insufficient definition) and 3) no benchmarking can result in an aggressive schedule or cost estimate.
+There are several reasons things can go wrong during the project: 1) the development process is not followed and shortcuts are taken, 2) Poor quality control of deliverables (due to insufficient definition) and 3) benchmarking can result in an aggressive schedule or cost estimate.
 Additionally, 4) inadequate commercial, economic and technical risk analyses can result from untested assumptions, unidentified risks and poor mitigation planning.
 Lastly, 5) plans for the next stage may be unworkable because they do not match contractor capabilities.

 How to Prevent the Dilemma

 The following are solutions to the potential problems discussed above.

 1. Problem: Development process not followed/shortcuts taken